Alonso-del-Arte/chess/README.md

 * On Hard, the computer will prioritize long term strategy over short term advantages.
 Undo will be limited to avoiding stalemate or draw.

+This project will not include machine learning or any of the other things that generally fall under the umbrella of "artificial intelligence."

 This project is currently in the research phase.
 At this point I'm focusing more on studying the game than in programming it.